 TO GEAR OR NOT TO GEAR, THAT IS THE QUESTION

 Let’s say your truck came with a 32” tall tire and 3:73 gears from the factory.
-After a while you might get the itch to start modifying it (like most of us) and give it a more aggressive stance.
+After a while, you might get the itch to start modifying it (like most of us) and give it a more aggressive stance.
 By installing that lift kit and upgrading to a 40” tire you are now running a tire that is 25% taller!
 Going from a 32″ tire to a 40″ tire might not sound like a big deal, but let’s look at another way.
 Pretend you still have that same truck with the stock 32” tall tire.
-Instead of changing out the tires, imagine you replaced the factory 3.73 gears with a set of 2.80 gears (3.73 divided by 25% = 2.797).
+Instead of changing out the tires, imagine you replace the factory 3.73 gears with a set of 2.80 gears (3.73 divided by 25% = 2.797).

 So with a 40″ tire and stock 3.73 gears what gear ratio should you install?
 To compensate for a tire that is 25% taller, typically you will want to switch to a gear that is approx. 25% lower.
 If you multiply 3.73 x 1.25 it comes out to approx. 4.66.
-There is no 4.66 gear available in the aftermarket, so in theory you could go with either a 4.56 or a 4.88.
+There is no 4.66 gear available in the aftermarket, so in theory, you could go with either a 4.56 or a 4.88.
 The 4.56 would be 2% higher than the stock 3.73, the 4.88 would be approx. 5% lower.
-When you take into consideration the additional weight of the larger tires the 4.88 would probably be a good all around choice.
+When you take into consideration the additional weight of the larger tires the 4.88 would probably be a good all-around choice.
 Much of this will come down to personal preference of course, and how you use your truck on a daily basis.
 Some people may decide to go with a gear even lower than a 4.88.1.

 CAN’T I JUST ADD MORE POWER

 You’re probably wondering to yourself right about now, can’t I just add more power and call it a day?
 Adding horsepower can help if you are installing a tire that is just slightly taller than stock, but it won’t compensate for tires that are significantly larger.
 More power unfortunately doesn’t correct the final drive ratio like a ring and pinion swap.
-Bigger tires and incorrect gearing can also add additional stress to the transmission, decreasing it’s durability and longevity.
+Bigger tires and incorrect gearing can also add additional stress to the transmission, decreasing its durability and longevity.
 Dollar for dollar, no performance part will make as big a difference in overall power and drivability as matching up the axle ring and pinion ratio to the new tire diameter.